 London – ”prices have settled down and there’s little movement either up or down.”

 Country – ”while the rural market is showing little in the way of increased activity, there’s massive increase in demand for good family houses in market towns.”

 Home Counties – ”while agents are disappointed by the levels of new stock coming to the market, there’s plenty of market movement as old stock is re-priced and selling well.
 In the Thames Valley it seems that vendors are being less realistic and still hanging on to over optimistic views on values.
 It’s only a question of time before a more sensible approach to pricing is adopted by vendors.”

-Cotswolds – “there’s been a good start to the year.
-While there seems to be something of a lull, and a rather under-nourished band between £750,000 – £1m, agents in the area are carrying out plenty of appraisals boding well for more stock in the spring.”
+Cotswolds – “There seems to be something of a lull, and a rather under-nourished band between £750,000 – £1m.
+Agents in the area are carrying out few appraisals, with limited stock expected for the Autumn market.”

 West Country – ”Conditions are primed for more activity.
 A sense of reality is settling in, more stock is coming to the market at sensible prices.”